openai/openai-python/README.md

 )
 ```

+Nested parameters allow you to organize complex information in a structured way, like having folders inside folders on your computer.
+Here's what's happening in this code:

+1. We create an OpenAI [client](#client) to communicate with the AI.
+2. We use the [chat.completions.create](#chat-completions-create) method to generate a response.
+3. The `messages` parameter is a list containing a dictionary.
+This dictionary has two nested key-value pairs: "role" and "content".
+4. We specify the AI model to use with the `model` parameter.
+5. The [response_format](#response-format) parameter is another nested dictionary, telling the AI to respond with a [JSON object](#json-object).

+This nested structure allows us to provide detailed and organized instructions to the AI.
+In this case, we're asking it to generate a [JSON](#json) object describing a fruit.
+The use of [TypedDict](#typeddict) helps ensure that we're formatting these nested parameters correctly, reducing the chance of errors in our code.

 ## File uploads

 Request parameters that correspond to file uploads can be passed as `bytes`, a [`PathLike`](https://docs.python.org/3/library/os.html#os.PathLike) instance or a tuple of `(filename, contents, media type)`.